amberstar/State/README.md

 ```

 ## General Design Philosophy
-State is designed for the application that has one, or a hundred model items where you want to use lightweight plist, or JSON formats to store models, and you want to take advantage of Swift's structs, enums, and protocols.
+State is designed to be simple, lightweight, and fast.
+It's for the application that has only one, or a hundred model items where you want to use lightweight plist, or JSON formats to store models, and you want to take advantage of Swift's structs, enums, and protocols.
 It was designed with the following in mind:

 * extremely light weight code base